flavienbwk/book-devops/eng/AUDIOBOOK.md

 Many renowned software like Wordpress and Magento still employ a monolithic architecture today.
 However, the trend is shifting towards microservices architectures, which are more scalable and resilient.

 An application designed with microservices breaks down each software functionality into isolated services (e.g., email sending management, login management, order management).
 Each operates independently.
-Every microservice communicates with others using a predefined exchange format (an API).
+Every microservice communicates with others using a predefined exchange format (through an API).
 Updates can be deployed without disrupting the whole system.

-!Illustration of a microservices architecture

 By splitting your software into microservices, you can parallelize team work on each part of your software.
 Each team develops and deploys independently.

 But one of the major benefits of microservices is the ability to scale easily: the most in-demand services can be instantiated multiple times simultaneously to distribute the load.
 Some service orchestrators, like Kubernetes, allow automating this behavior.

 However, this architecture requires advanced tools to maintain hundreds of intercommunicating microservices.
 DevOps teams facilitate the implementation of such architectures.
-For instance, they provide developers with application templates (boilerplates) containing everything needed to kick-start a microservices application on its own infrastructure.
+For instance, they provide developers with application templates (or boilerplates), containing everything needed to kick-start a microservices application on its own infrastructure.

 #### Serverless architectures and functions as a service